Spray foam: Europe

+Since 24 August 2023, regulations in Europe, including the United Kingdom, have required that all users of polyurethane (PU) products receive training and certification in the safe handling of materials containing diisocyanates.
+Only individuals who have completed this training may continue to use such products.

 Some 150,000 properties have been treated with polyurethane foam insulation in the UK.
 There are systems which have British Board of Agreement approval for use in existing and new build applications and can show compliance to Building Regulations.
 However, if applied incorrectly or in damp spaces, spray foam insulation can trap moisture and destroy the roof.
 As a result, very few mortgage lenders in the UK will offer a loan to buy or to refinance any home that has any spray foam insulation, especially the closed-cell type.

+Closed-cell spray foam is also commonly employed in specialist applications such as insulating boats, van conversions, cabins, and outbuildings.
+Its ability to provide both thermal resistance and moisture protection makes it suitable for environments exposed to fluctuating temperatures and humidity.

 North America

 The Canadian National Building Code references the CAN/ULC S705.2 National Application Standard which must be followed during all installations of 2lb medium density closed cell polyurethane foam.
 Every installer of CAN/ULC-S705.1 compliant medium density, spray applied foam must be licensed in order to spray foam and hold valid photo ID issued by their Quality Assurance Program (QAP) provider showing their license is in good standing.

 The United States has adapted to using sprayfoam insulation and a new technology called Wall Injection to retrofit existing wall construction by drilling small holes between wall studs in the structures framing and filling the void with a less aggressive expanding water-based foam.
 This allows existing home and business owners to conserve energy by creating a thermal envelope in their existing structure.